|September 24, 2019–January 12, 2020

-Throughout an accomplished career that spans more than fifty years, Celmins has sustained a practice of deep focus and extraordinary skill in a wide range of media.
-Celmins bases her exquisitely wrought paintings, sculpture, drawings, and prints on the world around us—sometimes through direct observation, but more often mediated by photography.
-Whether her sources are quotidian objects from her first studio in Venice, California, photographs of the Pacific Ocean taken at the local pier, or reproductions from newspapers, magazines, scientific exploration and inquiry, the resulting work possesses a magical verisimilitude.
+Throughout an accomplished career that spans more than 50 years, Vija Celmins (American, b.
+1938) has sustained a practice of deep focus and extraordinary skill in a wide range of media.
+Vija Celmins: To Fix the Image in Memory, the artist’s first major retrospective in more than 25 years, will be on view at The Met Breuer from September 24, 2019, through January 12, 2020.
+Celmins bases her paintings, sculptures, drawings, and prints on the world around us—sometimes through direct observation but more often through what she calls “redescription,” a process of translating photographic images from one medium to another.
+Whether her sources are quotidian objects from her studio in Venice Beach, California, photographs of the Pacific Ocean or the desert floor, or found images from newspapers, magazines, and journals of scientific exploration and inquiry, the resulting work possesses a magical verisimilitude that compels the viewer to look more closely.
+The exhibition will celebrate the full range of the artist’s career from 1964 to the present through approximately 120 objects.

 The exhibition is made possible by the Barrie A. and Deedee Wigmore Foundation, the Aaron I. Fleischman and Lin Lougheed Fund, and The Daniel and Estrellita Brodsky Foundation.